francoposa/echo-server-rust-logging-metrics-tracing/README.md

 Environment variable names and defaults subject to change.

-File and stdout/stderr exporters are still OTEL-formatted logs and traces, just not using the OTEL Rust exporter SDKs which are focused on exports over the wire to collectors.
+File and stdout/stderr exporters are still OTEL-structured logs and traces, just not using the OTEL Rust exporter SDKs which are focused on exports over the wire to collectors.

 ## Operation